hashbangcode/drupal-storybook-talk/src/slides.md

 ## SDC - Usage

-- An example of rendering an Author content type.
+- An example of rendering an Author content type via an SDC.

 ```twig
 {{ include('my_theme:author', {